apayeur/spikingburstprop/README.md

 (Warning!!!
 This can be a **long** simulation (at least on a Macbook Air, 1.6 GHz Intel Core i5).
 There is no support for parallel simulations at this point.)

 ## Supplementary figures
 Codes for the supplementatry figures are more raw than the codes for the main figures.
 Folder `supplementary-figures/coarse-grained-model` contains the code and data to simulate the rate model of Figure S4.
 Folder `supplementary-figures/supp-sim` contains the simulations for Figures S5, S10 and S11.
-Figures S1, S2 and S3 (using `sim_xor_symfb.cpp`) can be reproduced by slightly modifying the XOR program.
+Figures S1 and S2 can be reproduced by slightly modifying the XOR program, while Figure S3 uses `sim_xor_symfb.cpp`.

 * Figure S4: From folder `supplementary-figures/coarse-grained-model/`, do: `bash run_coarse_grained.sh`.
 The MNIST data are in folder `supplementary-figures/coarse-grained-model/mnist` and are provided for convenience.
 Code to read that data was made by Eric Yuan (see license in file `readMNIST.cpp`).